nixworks/public/news/2016/02/12/README.md

 ##### Yemeni Civil War (2015-present)
 ### [At least five policemen are killed in an attack on a police station in Aden. ](/news/2016/02/12/at-least-five-policemen-are-killed-in-an-attack-on-a-police-station-in-aden.md)
-_Context: policemen, Aden, Yemeni Civil War (2015-present)_
+_Context: Yemeni Civil War (2015-present), Aden, policemen_

 ##### Evgeny Lebedev
 ### [Evgeny Lebedev, the owner of the British national newspaper, "The Independent", announces that as of March 2016, the 29-year-old paper will only publish online with print editions coming to an end. ](/news/2016/02/12/evgeny-lebedev-the-owner-of-the-british-national-newspaper-the-independent-announces-that-as-of-march-2016-the-29-year-old-paper-will.md)
-_Context: The Independent, newspaper, United Kingdom, Evgeny Lebedev_
+_Context: newspaper, United Kingdom, The Independent, Evgeny Lebedev_

 ##### 2016 Taiwan earthquake
 ### [The death toll from the earthquake rises to 94 with 550 people injured, and at least 30 more missing and believed buried in the apartment complex rubble in Tainan. ](/news/2016/02/12/the-death-toll-from-the-earthquake-rises-to-94-with-550-people-injured-and-at-least-30-more-missing-and-believed-buried-in-the-apartment-co.md)
-_Context: 2016 Taiwan earthquake, Tainan_
+_Context: Tainan, 2016 Taiwan earthquake_

 ##### University of British Columbia's
 ### [ University of British Columbia's Michael Brauer reports new research shows more than 5.5 million people die prematurely every year from air pollution, the world's fourth highest risk factor for death. ](/news/2016/02/12/university-of-british-columbiaas-michael-brauer-reports-new-research-shows-more-than-5-5-million-people-die-prematurely-every-year-from-a.md)